Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVmssDiskEncryptionExtension.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmVmssDiskEncryptionExtension** cmdlet enables encryption on a VM scale set.
+The **Set-AzVmssDiskEncryptionExtension** cmdlet enables encryption on a VM scale set.
 This cmdlet enables encryption by installing the disk encryption extension on the VM scale set.
 If no *Name* parameter is specified, an extension with the default name AzureDiskEncryption for virtual machines that run the Windows operating system or AzureDiskEncryptionForLinux for Linux virtual machines are installed.